google/zetasql/docs/query-syntax.md

  GROUP BY country;
 ```

-#### Stratefied sampling
+### Stratified sampling
 <a id="stratefied_sampling"></a>

 If you want better quality generated samples for under-represented groups,
-you can use stratefied sampling.
-Stratefied sampling helps you
+you can use stratified sampling.
+Stratified sampling helps you
 avoid samples with missing groups.
 To allow stratified sampling per
 distinct group, use `PARTITION BY` with `RESERVOIR` in the `TABLESAMPLE` clause.